Join the RHS today and support our charitable work

 Cypress aphid is one of the causes of dieback on conifer hedges.
 It has become an increasingly problematic on conifer hedges since the 1980s, particularly on Leyland cypress.

 Cypress aphid is a blackish brown sap-sucking insect that infests the stems of some hedging conifers (Cupressus species especially C. macrocarpa, Thuja occidentalis, Chamaecyparis lawsoniana and x Cuprocyparis leylandii) in early summer.
-This often causes a gradual drying up of the foliage.
+This often causes a gradual drying up and browning of the foliage.

-There are a number of aphid pests of other conifers and aphid like adelgids can also affect these plants
+There are a number of aphid pests of other conifers and aphid like adelgids can also affect these plants.

-A hedge that is cared for and pruned during the growing season will be more resistant to cypress aphid damage
+A hedge that is cared for and pruned during the growing season will be more resistant to cypress aphid damage.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)